10 Common Myths About Elopements: Surprising Truths About Elopement Meaning

 This is a big one.

 Some couples assume that because their elopement is small, they don’t need a dedicated elopement photographer.
 In reality, elopements often require more expertise than traditional weddings.
+Knowing the best time for lighting to have your ceremony, or finding the right location is super important.
+I know this first hand after living in Paris and photographing hundreds of elopements.

 An experienced elopement photographer: